Image of Rainbow Colors with Bokeh Lens by Alexander Grey

 Adolescence is a tender time.

-Young people are trying to figure out who they are while also navigating friendships, family expectations, changing bodies, attraction, identity, social dynamics, and the enormous human need to belong.
+No longer a child and not quite an adult.
+Young people are figuring out who they are while navigating friendships, family expectations, changing bodies, attraction, identity, social dynamics, and the enormous human need to belong.

-For many queer youth, there can be another layer underneath all of it:
+For many queer youth, there's another question underneath it all:

 Is it safe to fully be myself here?